janithl/janithl.github.io/.content/young-startup-dev.md

 Scenario: Janith accesses the account settings page

-Given I am logged in as "janith@startup.lk", and I am in the home page
+Given I am logged in as "janith@startup.lk",
+And I am in the home page

 When I click on "Account" on the top menu,

-Then I am navigated to the "Account" page, and I can see my Account Settings.
+Then I am navigated to the "Account" page,
+And I can see my Account Settings.
 ```

 Remember, you will most probably be your own QA, so write a solid automated